Recruitment underway to help vaccinate millions of Nevadans

 Volunteers can email info@immunizenevada.org or contact Battleborn Medical Corps by clicking here: More Information

-CVS is also hiring 15,000 people across the country in anticipation of millions of Americans eventually coming to stores for the vaccine.
+Aside from nonprofit and the state's efforts, CVS says it is hiring 15,000 people across the country in anticipation of millions of Americans coming to stores to get the vaccine.

 The company tells FOX5, they are recruiting pharmacists, medical workers, nurses, store associates and managers.